Dr Bronwen Kelly BSc(Hons) Logopaedics, MSLT, PhD

 Health and Clinical Researcher

-Bronwen currently works full-time in the University Investment team at the Tertiary Education Commission where she managed the contracts for Centres of Research Excellence and, as an Investment Manager, is currently responsible for managing the government’s investment in universities with a portfolio worth approximately $500 million annually.
+Prior to her current role she worked for the Tertiary Education Commission where she managed the contracts for Centres of Research Excellence and, as an Investment Manager, was responsible for managing the government’s investment in universities with a portfolio worth approximately $600 million annually.
 She has a special interest in governance and is currently an associate member of the Institute of Directors.
 In early 2015 she was invited to join the Auckland Bioengineering Institute as an Honorary Research Associate, where she contributes to interdisciplinary bioengineering research.